aronboliveira/organo-lab-calc-chunks/README.md

 Thus, the search inputs are not expected to work, as there is no real server attached to it.

 Please check
-https://blog.organolab.com.br/blog/ or the canonical link for the effective production deploy.
+https://blog.organolab.com.br/blog/ or the canonical link for the effective production deploy. https://aronboliveira.github.io/organo-lab-calc-chunks/ has an example static deploy for simpler visualization, built with WebPack. https://organo-lab-calculadora.netlify.app/ has an example SSG deploy build with Next.js.